 Vanessa Loy works at Gap, Inc. where she leads the Kids & Baby Center of Excellence, overseeing product and experience initiatives across multiple brands.
 She previously worked in the company’s Corporate Strategy department where she focused on Customer & Digital Strategy, Pricing and Ecommerce Fulfillment.
 Prior to this, she worked at Apollo Lightspeed, an innovation unit within Apollo Education Group focused on helping consumers take advantage of low-cost, skills-based online learning opportunities.
 She began her career at The Parthenon Group, a strategy consulting firm, where she focused on K-12 Education and Private Equity projects.
 She graduated from Stanford in 2003 with a BA in Economics and English and from Harvard Business School in 2008 with an MBA.

-Kelly McKane grew up in Denver, Colorado and received her B.S. from Northwestern University.
-For ten years, Kelly worked as a development professional in Chicago and Washington, DC, raising institutional support for a variety of nonprofit organizations including a contemporary dance company, a public television station, and an organization serving individuals with developmental disabilities.
+Kelly McKane has worked as a professional and volunteer in the non-profit sector for over 20 years.
+She has raised institutional support for a variety of nonprofit organizations in Chicago, Washington, DC and San Francisco.
 Before moving to San Francisco, Kelly was responsible for designing and implementing strategy for securing annual and multi-year support for NPR’s national news and cultural programming.
 Over the years, she also volunteered as an ESL tutor, reading tutor, and student mentor, and has planned fundraising events and managed volunteers for a variety of arts, cultural, community and educational organizations.
-She currently serves on the board of trustees for the San Francisco Friends School.
+She currently serves on the board of trustees for SFFS.
+Kelly is originally from Denver, Colorado and received her B.S. from Northwestern University.
 Kelly and her husband Mark live in San Francisco with their three sons Michael (SFFS class of 2017), Luke (SFFS class of 2019) and Matthew (SFFS class of 2021).

 Guybe Slangen comes from an international family of educators—his dad (from Belgium) was a professor for nearly three decades and his mom (from the Philippines) taught in public schools for many years.
 He joined SFFS in 2009 from the Head-Royce School where he was the Dean of Students.
 Prior to that he worked at independent schools in both Colorado and New York.
 Whether it is leading students on backpacking trips in the Sierras or taking them to serve meals at homeless shelters, Guybe believes strongly that learning has the greatest impact through experience.
 At Friends, his work centers around building and sustaining strong relationships between the school and the greater community, be it in the Mission or across the country.
 He also manages all grade-level trips and co-clerks the school’s Quaker Life Committee.
 Guybe is a graduate of Dickinson College and completed his Master’s in Educational Leadership at Columbia University’s Teachers College.
 He is on the Advisory Board for the National Network for Schools in Partnership (NNSP), and has presented workshops nationally on the topics of leadership, diversity, and community engagement.
 An avid surfer, biker, and skier, Guybe lives in Oakland with his partner Susan and their daughter Livi.